You are here

 STEVE TAYLOR received an MA from American University in Washington.
 He is an award-winning journalist and writer who has had more than 750 articles, editorials, essays, and other works published by more than 60 organizations and publications, including The Nation, The Washington Post, Public Citizen, The New York Times bestselling history book Chronicle of the 20th Century, and CBS Radio.
 He’s a recipient of the Washington Press Foundation Award and several journalism grants from various organizations, including The Center for Public Integrity, Voice of the Environment, and The National Forest Accountability Alliance.
 Currently, he is co-writing a book about ethical leadership and writes monthly articles for a national legal publication called "Of Counsel."
 Steve is also a performance artist and humorist, exploring socio-political issues in a medium he’s coined “journalistic theater.”
 In this format, performed as approximately one hour-long monologues, he says he likes to “push his concepts to the outer edge – and sometimes beyond."

 BARBARA TETENBAUM earned a BS of Fine Art from the University of Wisconsin-Madison and an MFA in Printmaking from the School of the Art Institute of Chicago.
 She is an artist working in printed books and installation.
-In 1979, she founded her impringt, Triangular Press.
+In 1979, she founded her imprint, Triangular Press.
 This work can be found in many private and public collections in the US and abroad.
-She is the recipient of two Fulbright Lecture awards to teach in Germany and the Czech Republic as well as other honors including a Koopman Distinguished Chair at the Hartford Art School in 2012 and a Sally Bishop Fellowship at the Center for Book Arts in New York City in 2011.
+She is the recipient of two Fulbright Lecture awards to teach in Germany and the Czech Republic as well as grants from the Oregon Arts Commission, Ford Family Foundation and the Regional Arts and Culture Council.
 She has taught workshops at Haystack School of Crafts, Penland, Wells College, Idyllwild, Pyramid Atlantic, Sitka Center for Art and Ecology, and the Paper and Book Intensive.

 BILL WILL received a BA from Washington State University.
 He is a sculptor and installation artist who has also completed numerous public artworks.
 In 2005 Bill completed a large sculpture for Mary Bridge Children's Hospital in Tacoma, Washington and has worked on commissions in Seattle, Washington and Phoenix, Arizona.
 The Art Gym at Marylhurst University recently presented a mid-career retrospective of his work- Bill Will: Prototypes, 1980-2005.